longpdo/dotfiles/README.md

 # dotfiles <!-- omit in toc -->

 > This repository contains my own macOS configuration.
-The scripts are not written to work for everybody, since some paths point to my Dropbox, but you can take inspiration to see how I work or reuse some of the bash functions and snippets.
+The scripts are not written to work for everybody, due to some absolute paths, but you can take inspiration to see how I work or reuse some of the bash functions and snippets.

 [![Open Issues](https://badgen.net/github/open-issues/longpdo/dotfiles)](https://github.com/longpdo/dotfiles/issues)
 [![License](https://badgen.net/github/license/longpdo/dotfiles)](LICENSE)